 (iii) One-time expenses.

 Fixed expenses are those whose numbers remain constant throughout, and therefore, it is easier to estimate them.
 For example, rent, internet fees, phone services, insurance, etc. Variable expenses are the ones that vary every month; expenses such as advertising, events, travel, contractor fee, printing and client costs, etc. come under this category.
 There are also other expenses such as malpractice insurance premiums, bar licenses, and bar association dues that you don’t want to miss out on.
-One-time expenses mostly include equipment based expenses.
-You need not include them in your long-term budget because you are not going to spend again on these things for a while, like computers, phones, logo designs, furniture, office supplies, and website design, etc.
+One-time expenses mostly include equipment-based expenses.
+You need not include them in your long-term budget because you are not going to spend again on these things for a while, like computers, phones, logo designs, furniture, office supplies, website design, etc.

 “Stopping advertising to save money is like stopping your watch from saving time” – Henry Ford.

 Build your website!
 This category is new and has emerged with time.
 You cannot compromise on a good website in this time and age.
 It still stands true that ‘consumer is king.’
 And consumers today are smart.
 They will research and weigh the pros and cons even before approaching you.
 And with the already existing competition among law firms, it is ideal that you raise aloft and step up your game.